quasipedia/atc-ng/docs/play/landing.rst

+.. index:: Landing

 Landing
 =======
-Landing at airports is done with the help of **ILS (Instrument Landing System)**.
+Landing at airports is done with the help of :term:`ILS` **(Instrument Landing System)**.
 This means that once the aeroplane is cleared for landing, it will try to intercept the gliding path for the foot of the runway.